trivago/gollum/docs/producers/kafka.rst

   By default this is set to 1024.

 **BatchTimeoutMs**
-  BatchTimeoutMs sets the minimum time in milliseconds to pass after wich a new flush will be triggered.
+  BatchTimeoutMs sets the minimum time in milliseconds to pass after which a new flush will be triggered.
   By default this is set to 3.

 **MessageBufferCount**